radicle-dev/radicle-upstream/FUNDING.md

   - Run `npm run start` within `walletconnect-test-wallet`.
 It should open the test wallet in your browser at `localhost:3000`.

-  - Copy the full address provided at the top of the page.
+  - Copy the full Ethereum address provided at the top of the page.

 - Now, in `radicle-upstream`, run:

   - `yarn install`
   - `mkdir sandbox`
   - `touch sandbox/.local-eth-account`

-  - Finally, paste the copied address in that file
+  - Finally, paste the copied address in the previous step into this file.

-- Install `ganache-cli`:

-  `npm install -g ganache-cli`

 **Running**